MOAKIEE/ME-Placement-Tool/README.md

 Special thanks to these projects for making their code available under open source licenses.

+- **麦淇淋** - Thank you for helping us optimize the 3D models for the tools.

 ## License

 This project is licensed under the **GNU Lesser General Public License v3.0** (LGPL-3.0-only).